Greinke wins Astros debut with HR help, tops Rockies 11-6

+HOUSTON (AP) — Zack Greinke’s debut with the Houston Astros on Tuesday night was made easier by the warm welcome he received from his new teammates in the days since his trade from the Arizona Diamondbacks.

+It didn’t hurt that the Astros also provided him a ton of offense on a night where he didn’t have his best stuff.

-HOUSTON (AP) — Zack Greinke labored through six innings but wound up with a win in his Astros debut as Houston hit four home runs Tuesday night to beat the Colorado Rockies 11-6.
+Greinke labored through six innings but wound up with a win as Houston hit four home runs to beat the Colorado Rockies 11-6.

+“Sometimes it’s a little awkward, but I feel pretty good here,” said Greinke who is playing for his sixth team.
+“Guys make it real easy.
+So, it didn’t feel awkward at all like some other times when I’ve been on new teams.”

 Playing in front of a season-high crowd of 43,243, the AL West leaders won their fifth straight.
 Yuli Gurriel hit two homers, Yordan Alvarez added a two-run drive and Carlos Correa homered and drove in three runs.

-Greinke (11-4), a six-time All-Star who was traded from Arizona on Wednesday, yielded seven hits and five runs with two walks and two strikeouts.
+Greinke (11-4), a six-time All-Star who was traded on Wednesday, yielded seven hits and five runs with two walks and two strikeouts.
 He left with the game tied at 5, tagged by Raimel Tapia’s three-run homer in the sixth.

 But Houston scored two runs in the bottom of the inning, highlighted by Correa’s home run, to give Greinke his first win since July 5.